ffredrikh/ad-posting-app/README.md

 # ad-posting-app
-Simple app that connects to ad-posting-api.
+Simple spa app that connects to ad-posting-api.

 Created to refresh my js skills and get to know react.

 # Tools